cammac725/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Express uses routing which we got familiar with using React.
+Express comes with helpers that extend functionality, like res.send(), res.status()

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware is functions that run in a certain order depending on when they are called in the code.
+They can be called in our endpoints.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+Everything that we can access on a server is a resource.
+Using HTTP methods, we can retrieve them, add to them, modify them or delete them.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+It can return a status code with or without a message to let clients know of success or errors

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+We can use Express routing to divide up our app into different parts and have endpoints for each part.

 ## Project Setup